A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

-\paragraph{Incomplete Features} A generalization of \textsc{mmp} that focuses on \irl{} where the feature vectors $\phi$ are insufficient to explain expert's behavior is \textsc{mmpboost}~\cite{Ratliff2007}.
+A generalization of \textsc{mmp} that focuses on \irl{} when the feature vector is known to be insufficient to explain the expert's behavior is \textsc{mmpboost}~\cite{Ratliff2007}.
 In this case, the method assumes that a predefined set of primitive features, which are easier to specify, create the reward feature functions.
 In the space of nonlinear functions of base features, {\sc mmpboost} searches new features that make the demonstrated trajectories more likely and any alternative (simulated) trajectories less likely.
 Consequently, the hypothesized reward function performs better than the one with original feature functions.
-Further, it is well known that methods employing L-1 regularization objectives can learn robustly when input features are not completely relevant~\cite{Ng_RegularizationComparison}.
+Further, it is well known that methods employing L1 regularization objectives can learn robustly when input features are not completely relevant~\cite{Ng_RegularizationComparison}.
 In addition to {\sc mmpboost}, \textsc{gpirl} also uses this concept of base features to learn a new set of features which correspond better to the observed behavior.
-Wulfmeier et al.~\cite{Wulfmeier2015} and Finn et al.~\cite{Finn_gcl} propose neural network as function approximators that avoid the cumbersome hand-engineering of appropriate reward features.

 In some applications, it is important to capture the {\em logical relationships} between base features to learn an optimum function representing the expert's reward.
 Most methods do not determine these relationships automatically.
-But \textsc{firl} constructs features by capturing these relationships.
-In contrast, \textsc{bnp}-\textsc{firl} uses an Indian buffet process prior distribution to derive a Markov Chain Monte Carlo \textsc{mcmc} procedure for Bayesian inference of the features and weights of a linear reward function~\cite{Choi2013bayesian}.
-Authors demonstrate that the procedure constructs features more succinct than those by \textsc{firl}.
-Of course, all these methods are applicable only in those domains where the base feature space have primitive features sufficient enough to satisfactorily express the reward states.
+Recall that \textsc{firl} constructs features by capturing these relationships in a regression tree.
+In contrast, \textsc{bnp}-\textsc{firl} uses an Indian buffet process to derive a Markov Chain Monte Carlo procedure for Bayesian inference of the features and weights of a linear reward function~\cite{Choi2013bayesian}. \textsc{bnp-firl} is demonstrated to construct features more succinct than those by \textsc{firl}.
+Of course, all these methods are applicable only in domains where the feature space is sufficient to satisfactorily express the reward function.